phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 features = ["alloc"]
 ```

 By default, the crate depends on the standard library.
 To make it `no_std` compatible, we need to disable its default features and instead enable the `alloc` feature. <span class="gray">(Note that depending on the main `crossbeam` crate does not work here because it is missing an export of the `queue` module for `no_std`.
-I filed a [pull request](https://github.com/crossbeam-rs/crossbeam/pull/480) to fix this.)</span>
+I filed a [pull request](https://github.com/crossbeam-rs/crossbeam/pull/480) to fix this, but it wasn't released on crates.io yet.)</span>

 ##### Queue Implementation